Category Archives: Q-S

 South-Pacific-OBCOriginal Broadway Cast, 1949 (Columbia/Sony) 5 out of 5 stars (5 / 5) Romantic and durable, this great Rodgers and Hammerstein score ranges from operatic to 1940s swing to quasi-Polynesian to Americana, yet each song is perfectly appropriate in terms of character and situation.
 Hearing the unsurpassed portrayals of the expatriate French planter Emile de Becque and U.S. navy nurse Nellie Forbush created by Ezio Pinza and Mary Martin is a sheer joy.
 Wonderful songs like “Some Enchanted Evening” and “A Cockeyed Optimist” were written specifically for their talents, and their interpretations of these classics remain untouched.
 No subsequent recording presents a more glowing performance of South Pacific.
 Pinza’s performance of “This Nearly Was Mine” will give you goose bumps, and the charm and heartfelt optimism of Martin’s Nellie leaps from the recording in every one of her songs, from her aforementioned introductory number to “I’m Gonna Wash That Man Right Outta My Hair” to “A Wonderful Guy” to “Honey Bun.”
 Juanita Hall as Bloody Mary is terrific in “Bali Ha’i” and “Happy Talk,” and as Lt.
 Cable, William Tabbert sings “Younger Than Springtime” and “You’ve Got to Be Carefully Taught” sweetly.
 Note that this album was recorded in two formats: on acetate discs, as heard on the CD edition that was released in 1998, and on magnetic tape, as heard on prior and subsequent releases.
 The recordings drawn from the tapes are technically superior, so be sure to acquire those through CD purchase, digital download, or whatever method you prefer. — Gerard Alessandrini

-South-Pacific-filmFilm Soundtrack, 1958 (RCA) 5 out of 5 stars (5 / 5) It’s too bad that the film version of South Pacific isn’t as fulfilling as the soundtrack album it yielded.
+South-Pacific-filmFilm Soundtrack, 1958 (RCA) 5 out of 5 stars (5 / 5) It’s too bad that the film version of South Pacific isn’t as successful as the soundtrack album it yielded.
 This is a beautiful reading of the score, with excellent vocal performances by Mitzi Gaynor and Giorgio Tozzi (dubbing for Rossano Brazzi).
 Gaynor’s “A Wonderful Guy” is especially good, but she has many other lovely moments.
 Tozzi’s renditions of “Some Enchanted Evening” and “This Nearly Was Mine” differ from Pinza’s but are very beautiful in their own right; often sung pianissimo, his performances are perfect for the intimacy of film, and they come across very well on the album.
-Bill Lee and Muriel Smith, the vocal doubles for John Kerr and Juanita Hall, offer very satisfying renditions of Lt.
+Bill Lee and Muriel Smith, the vocal doubles for John Kerr and Juanita Hall, offer satisfying renditions of Lt.
 Cable’s and Bloody Mary’s songs.
 (Hall did her own fine singing as Bloody Mary on Broadway, as evidenced by the original cast album, so it’s odd that she was dubbed for the movie by Smith, who had played the role in the London production of the show.)
-Also heard on the soundtrack is “My Girl Back Home,” a song dropped from the stage score but reinstated for the film, and other music that was cut before the movie’s release.
-But the real triumphs of the film and this album are the spectacular orchestrations, played by as many as 125 musicians, and Ken Darby’s splendid choral arrangements, all under the supervision of Alfred Newman. — G.A.
+Also heard on the album is “My Girl Back Home,” a song dropped from the stage score but reinstated for the film, along with some other music that was cut from the film itself — for example, the album contains a much fuller performance of “I’m Gonna Wash That Man Right Outta My Hair.”
+But the real triumphs of the movie and the soundtrack recording are the spectacular orchestrations, played by as many as 125 musicians, and Ken Darby’s splendid choral arrangements, all under the supervision of Alfred Newman. — G.A.

 South-Pacific-HendersonMusic Theater of Lincoln Center Cast, 1967 (Columbia/Masterworks Broadway) 3 out of 5 stars (3 / 5) Produced by Richard Rodgers himself at what was then called the New York State Theater, this South Pacific revival starred Florence Henderson, a Broadway singer in her pre-TV-sitcom days, and Giorgio Tozzi, the acclaimed operatic bass-baritone who had dubbed the singing voice of Emile for the film version about nine years earlier.
 Both are very impressive in their roles, and except for some flaws in the sound quality of the recording, this is a fine cast album.
 (It’s interesting to note that Tozzi sings “Some Enchanted Evening” in a higher key than the original as sung by Pinza.
 For some strange reason, that song was placed right after, rather than just before, “Bloody Mary” on the LP issues of this album, but the order has been corrected for the Masterworks Broadway CD edition. ) Irene Byatt is perfect as Bloody Mary, and Justin McDonough does a good job with Cable’s songs.
 As a little bonus, another future TV star, David Doyle, makes a very brief vocal appearance as Luther Billis. — G.A.